jsoma/storytelling-2015/class-09-10/README.md

 ### Making your own dataset

 You could always go to [geojson.io](http://geojson.io) to make your own dataset if you *really* wanted to.
-It better be awesome, though.
+It better be awesome, though!

 ### Combining two datasets